fxstein/ascii-guard/docs/FAQ.md

 2. Modify `src/ascii_guard/validator.py`
 3. Submit a pull request if the rule would be useful to others

+### Why doesn't ascii-guard run on its own repository?

+`ascii-guard` **intentionally does not lint itself** in pre-commit hooks or CI/CD pipelines.

+**Reason**: The ascii-guard repository contains many intentionally broken ASCII boxes used for:
+- **Documentation examples** showing "before/after" states
+- **Test fixtures** with broken boxes for validation testing
+- **Tutorial content** demonstrating common mistakes

+Running ascii-guard would flag all these examples as errors, creating false positives and blocking commits.

+**For contributors**: See the [CONTRIBUTING.md](../CONTRIBUTING.md#why-ascii-guard-doesnt-lint-itself) section for details on testing your changes.

 ---

 ## Comparison & Alternatives